ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 configure this <code>amp-next-page</code> component.
 This must be a CORS HTTP service.
 The URL's protocol must be HTTPS.
 <br><br>
+[tip type="important"]
-{% call callout('Important', type='caution') %} Your endpoint must implement
+Your endpoint must implement
-the requirements specified in the CORS Requests in AMP spec. {% endcall %}
+the requirements specified in the CORS Requests in AMP spec.
+[/tip]
 <br><br>
 The <code>src</code> attribute is required unless a config has been specified inline.</td>
   </tr>